Everything you need to know to get started at the Church in the Center

 Anyone wishing to be involved with the Church in the Center is welcome to join us at our community groups meeting in our members’ homes to build relationships, pray for each other and our city, and to explore the Bible’s answers for life.
 If you are interested in getting involved with one of these community groups, please let us know and we’ll give you the details.

-The Church in the Center meets for public worship services each Sunday at 10:30 AM on the 3rd floor at the Marriott Texas Medical Center.
+The Church in the Center meets for public worship services each Sunday at 9:45 AM at the Weekley Family YMCA on Stella Link.
 Click here for details on parking and directions.

 More information about Community Groups here